Anjalisj4g/EDA--Statistics/README.md

 * Skewness = 1.3, which is nearer to 1.
 So, the graph is less skewed.
 * Kurtosis = 12, which is very less compared with before transformation.
 It is leptokurtic since kurtosis is greater than 3.

-Checked correlation between numerical columns and drawn heatmaps.
+# Correlation and Heatmap using numerical columns

 There is a very less linear relationship among column price_per_sqft and bath, price and bhk.
 There is an inverse relationship between column price_per_sqft and total_sqft.